wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

 The paper points out that a persist barrier implementation in the above form has two performance drawbacks.
 First, persistence ordering is coupled with consistency ordering, meaning that the pipeline must be stalled before a dirty block is fully flushed back to the NVM, blocking the commit of the following store operations even though these stores do not write into the NVM.
+Second, parallelism is severaly restricted, since only one or a few write operations can be persisted in parallel before the sfence instruction due to the property of most NVM-related workloads.
+Current commercial NVM devices usually have a few persistence buffers internally, which supports multiple concurrent operations for better throughput.